Benchmarks & Industry Insights

 Trial conversions, demo bookingsCPABudget ties directly to pipelineRequires precise attribution and longer optimization cycles

-Because CPM bills per thousand impressions, small rate changes can quickly affect budgets.
-A $2 increase in professional targeting can exhaust six-figure campaigns weeks early, forcing you to either reduce reach or reallocate budget mid-quarter when neither option is ideal.
+Because CPM bills per thousand impressions, small rate changes can quickly wreck budgets.
+On premium B2B channels, even a modest increase can exhaust six-figure campaigns weeks early.
+That forces you to either reduce reach or reallocate budget mid-quarter.

-Benchmark CPM across platforms, campaigns, and creative initiatives.
-For instance:
+Benchmark CPM across platforms, campaigns, and creative initiatives:

-• If both CPM and downstream costs climb, audit targeting precision, creative relevance, and bidding strategy to identify possible problems with campaign execution.
+• If both CPM and downstream costs climb, audit targeting precision, creative relevance, and bidding strategy.

 Track CPM weekly, not monthly.
-Waiting 30 days to notice a 40% cost increase means you've already wasted weeks of budget on inefficient delivery.
+Waiting 30 days to notice a cost spike is a painful way to burn budget.
 Understanding where CPM stands across channels helps you allocate budget strategically and set realistic performance expectations.

 Current CPM benchmarks by channel

-When planning yearly media budgets, one truth stands out: your most efficient channel mix depends entirely on CPM.
-Platform pricing gaps have widened sharply, and the wrong allocation can derail growth fast.
-Here's a benchmark of current rates across common channels and what they can mean for your reach strategy.
+When planning media budgets, one truth stands out: your most efficient channel mix depends on CPM.
+Platform pricing gaps can widen fast, and the wrong allocation can wreck growth.

 Meta (Facebook & Instagram)